Modify an existing page with a Chrome extension built using Angular and Yeoman Part 1

 { "name": "__MSG_appName__", "version": "0.0.1", "manifest_version": 2, "description": "__MSG_appDescription__", "icons": { "16": "images/icon-16.png", "128": "images/icon-128.png" }, "default_locale": "en", "content_scripts": [ { "matches": [ "http://*/*", "https://*/*" ], "css": [ "bower_components/angular/angular-csp.css", "styles/main.css" ], "js": [ "bower_components/angular/angular.min.js", "scripts/contentscript.js" ], "run_at": "document_end", "all_frames": false } ], "content_security_policy": "script-src 'self'; object-src 'self'", "web_accessible_resources": [ "bower_components/angular/*" ] }

-'use strict'; window.addEventListener("load", function() { var app = angular.module('Binged', []); var html = document.querySelector('html'); html.setAttribute('ng-app', ''); html.setAttribute('ng-csp', ''); angular.bootstrap(html, ['Binged'], []); });
+directory.'use strict'; window.addEventListener("load", function() { var app = angular.module('Binged', []); var html = document.querySelector('html'); html.setAttribute('ng-app', ''); html.setAttribute('ng-csp', ''); angular.bootstrap(html, ['Binged'], []); });

 ng-csp